MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-121.md

 # Customer - Balance to date (report)

-The *Customer - Balance to date* report shows the open customer ledger entries until the ending date.
+The **Customer - Balance to date** report shows the open customer ledger entries until the ending date.

 This report shows similar content as the customer statement but with no indication if the entry is overdue.

+> [!NOTE]
-**Note:** The date filter is applied to the detailed customer ledger entries.
-You might have payments later than the ending date but are applied to invoices within the date range.
-Those invoices appear in the report because they weren't closed as per the ending date.
+> The date filter applies to the detailed customer ledger entries.
+You might have payments later than the ending date that are applied to invoices within the date range.
+Those invoices appear in the report because they weren't closed by the ending date.

 ## Use cases